Published 5 March 2019

 But this is no dream, it’s all real.
 It happens annually, and it’s all in aid of charity.
 A charity close to Chris Corbin and Peter Gordon’s hearts: Leuka.

-I was lucky enough to have been invited to Who's Cooking Dinner a few years ago when it was at the Four Seasons on Park Lane.
-This year it was a few doors down in the ballroom at The Dorchester, and on this occasion I was even luckier to be a bystander behind the scenes.
+I was lucky enough to be invited to Who’s Cooking Dinner a few years ago at the Four Seasons on Park Lane.
+This year it was a few doors down in the ballroom at The Dorchester.
+On this occasion I was even luckier to be a bystander behind the scenes.

-I've been in many restaurant kitchens and worked the odd front of house shift.
+I’ve been in many restaurant kitchens and worked the odd front of house shift.
 But this is different.
-This isn’t just a run-of-the-mill hotel event that the ballroom kitchens are used to putting on every day of the week.
-This is 25 of the finest chefs in London all cooking a four-course meal for a table of 10 who find out Who's Cooking Dinner just before they take their seats.
+This isn’t just a run-of-the-mill hotel event that the ballroom kitchens are used to putting on.
+This is 25 of the finest chefs in London all cooking a four-course meal for a table of 10 who find out Who’s Cooking Dinner just before they take their seats.

 Prepping in a space the size of a Playmobil kitchen is admirable and, bizarrely enough, seemingly didn’t faze any of them.
 A pass that has Clare Smyth, Brett Graham and Phil Howard all plating their mains next to each other – the Michelin man wouldn’t know where to look.
 The dietary requirements that get fed over earpieces and filter back to the chefs.
 Two Japanese restaurants that have guests on their respective tables that don’t eat raw fish.
 An Italian chef that can’t serve his pork ragout to a guest and another that wants to frame the dietary requirements note for a guest on his table because, as he says, “he’s been framed.”